-This guide on the Nederlander theatre seating chart will help you find the best seats in the house for the popular broadway show, Pretty Woman.
-Get real-time seat availability and pricing, insider tips on the best seats and more.
+This guide on the Nederlander Theatre seating chart will help you find the best seats in the house.
+Get real-time seat availability and pricing, insider tips on the best seats, and more.

 Navigating Nederlander Theatre Seating Chart

 The Nederlander Theatre is the southern-most theatre in the Theater District of New York.
 It was designed by William Neil Smith and it opened in 1921.
 The theatre has a total seat count of about 1,232 and has two sections - the orchestra and the mezzanine.
 Have a look at this Nederlander theatre seating chart to find the seat that suits your needs.